glucometers-tech/glucometer-protocols/abbott/shared-hid-protocol.md

 The software version definition is effectively free-form.
 Some newer models appear to include a date.

-### INIT COMPLETE (`0x01`)
+## Error Conditions

-    init-complete = %x01 %x00
+### UNKNOWN COMMAND

-    init-complete-reply = %x71 %x01 %x01
+Whenever an invalid (unknown) message type is sent to a device, it will respond with the following message:

-This is the same exact request/reply pair in all the currently observed devices.
-Most devices will respond to text commands following this initialization.
+    error-reply = %x30 %x01 %x85

 ## Synchronization packets